Our specialists' favourite experiences of 2013

-Our certified Country Specialists spent much of 2013 traveling all over the globe, researching the best guides, accommodation and excursions.
-We asked them to select their favorite experiences of 2013.
+Our certified Country Specialists spent much of 2013 travelling all over the globe, researching the best guides, accommodation and excursions.
+We asked them to select their favourite experiences of 2013.

 Richard recently returned from a memorable trip to Antarctica

 'It can be hard to appreciate just how big whales are until you are stood inside the mouth of one!
 Every day in Antarctica is special and this was just another day in icy paradise surrounded by nature and some of the world’s most remote and striking scenery.'